ageev/SmartHome/docker/vaultwarden/README.md

 So I have a DNS record at Gandi (let's say vw.example.com) which points to my local NAS IP.

 ## Vaultwarden design
+[UPDATE] I moved to Nginx Proxy Manager for all certificate needs.
+Caddy is kept here for historical reasons.
+I don't use it anymore.

 Vaultwarden needs https, so everyone is using Caddy (reverse proxy) + let's encrypt certs.
 Caddy can automatically get&renew HTTPS certs.
 So to use Vaultwarden you need:
 * 2 containers: Caddy, Vaultwarden